- This event has passed.

 Thursday, September 26, 2019 | 1:30pm – 2:30pm ET

 Topics Covered: Institutional risks, Tolerance to risk, Governance (policy/regulatory framework)

-This session will focus on the importance for an organization to demonstrate authority and implement protocols, procedures and tools that permit to govern safely its international activities.
-Time will be spent in presenting the occupational health and safety legislation of the Canadian criminal code.
-Aléas will discuss institutional risks of not developing governance and what constitutes and organization’s tolerance to risk.
-The session will end with a presentation of the different safety elements that a governance document (policy/regulatory framework) should address.
+This session focused on the importance for an organization to demonstrate authority and implement protocols, procedures and tools that permit to govern safely its international activities.
+Time was spent in presenting the occupational health and safety legislation of the Canadian criminal code.
+Aléas discussed institutional risks of not developing governance and what constitutes and organization’s tolerance to risk.
+The session ended with a presentation of the different safety elements that a governance document (policy/regulatory framework) should address.

 Session 2: Prevention

 Thursday, October 3, 2019 | 1:30pm – 2:30pm

 Topics Covered: Risk identification and analysis, Risk mitigation strategies and measures, Training

 Once an organization has clearly established its positions with regards to safety, it is possible to develop and implement the prevention tools and training in accordance with this tolerance to risk.
 To ensure that the prevention programs put in place are adequate, the organization must identify the risks and analyze them.
 The risk mitigation strategy adopted dictates the type of measures that can be put in place.
 Aléas presented a methodology to perform a good activity analysis in which risks are identified and mitigated.
 Examples of mitigation measures (instructions, rules, protocols, training, etc.) were provided.

 Thursday, October 10, 2019 | 1:30pm – 2:30pm